coderosh/jsonfromtable/README.md

 ## Headers

-If the table already has `<th>` tags then you don't need to worry about headers.

 If the table doesn't have `<th>` tags then you need to pass headers on your own.
 Make sure no of items in headers in equal to the no of columns of table.

 ```js